 It is important that at each step of the iterative process, the analyst is not guided by the statistical significance of the estimated regression coefficients in the propensity score model (assuming she is using a logistic regression model).
 Rather, she is working toward the objective of creating a matched sample in which the distribution of observed baseline covariates is similar between treated and untreated subjects.

-There has been extensive discussion in the literature on how to test the comparability of treated and untreated subjects in a propensity score–matched sample (Austin 2009).
+How to test the comparability of treated and untreated subjects in a propensity score–matched sample has been discussed extensively in the literature (Austin 2009).
 The simplest method is to compare the standardized difference of covariates in treated and untreated groups.
 The method to do so was covered in chapter 4, which focused on the comparison of means (for continuous covariates) and the comparison of rates (for discrete covariates).
 For continuous covariate X, the test of the comparison of means can be carried out using the equation [INSERT EQUATION]

 d=XTreated-XNot treatedsTreated2+sNot treated22.